 Welcome to Olives for Dinner!
 I’m so glad you’re here.

-This is a a vegan food blog for those who love to cook and eat.
-I focus on vegan seafood dishes like carrot lox, vegan shrimp and crab cakes.
-I also love veganizing comfort food classics like vegan reubens, pasta with alfredo sauce and vegan New England chowder.
+This is a vegan food blog for those who love to cook and eat.
+I focus on vegan seafood dishes like carrot lox, vegan shrimp, and crab cakes.
+I also love veganizing comfort food classics like vegan reubens, pasta with alfredo sauce, and vegan New England chowder.
 Whether you are looking for a fresh salad, a deep-fried dish, or something in between, you’ll find it here!

 Before I learned to cook, I had an intense dislike for things like tofu and vegetables, because I thought that they were boring and tasteless, which can be partially true, depending on how you approach them.
 It wasn’t until I learned to prepare them properly—applying the correct methods and techniques, and pairing them with complimentary components and flavors—that I began to truly appreciate them.

-I’m a 2015 graduate of Rouxbe’s Plant-Based Professional Certification Course.
+In addition to my self-taught cooking skills, I’m also a 2015 graduate of Rouxbe’s Plant-Based Professional Certification Course.
 You can follow my six-month journey through a series of posts I wrote while taking the course: